PakitoSec/cyvest/docs/getting-started/quickstart.md

 **Why the fluent helpers?**

 - Deterministic keys let you merge multiple builders without collisions.
-- Relationships default to bidirectional; override direction when you need hierarchy.
+- Relationships use the semantic default direction for known types (e.g., `RELATED_TO` → `BIDIRECTIONAL`); override when you need hierarchy.

 ---